 Physical experiments have been used to explore self-organizing phenomena in a variety of areas.
-Aggregation of objects has been studied from a physics perspective \citep{GiomiEtAl2013}; in ways inspired by behavior observed in living systems, such as cockroaches or bees \citep{Halloy2007,GarnierEtAl2008,KernbachEtAl2009}; and using controllers designed through automatic methods like artificial evolution \citep{DorigoEtAl2004,FrancescaEtAl2014}.
+Aggregation of objects has been studied from a physics perspective \citep{GiomiEtAl2013} in ways inspired by behavior observed in living systems, such as cockroaches or bees \citep{Halloy2007,GarnierEtAl2008,KernbachEtAl2009} and using controllers designed through automatic methods like artificial evolution \citep{DorigoEtAl2004,FrancescaEtAl2014}.
 Another topic is collective navigation, in which groups of robots coordinate their overall direction of motion and collectively avoid obstacles \citep{BaldassarreEtAl2007,TrianniDorigo2006,TurgutEtAl2008}.
-Also, the coordination of flying robots has been explored using self-organization \citep{Viragh2016,Vasarhelyi2018}.
-In other collective decision-making processes, positive feedback from recruitment processes and negative feedback from cross-inhibition contribute to shape the outcome \citep{ReinaEtAl2018,ValentiniEtAl2015,ScheidlerEtAl2016,GarnierEtAl2009,GarnierEtAl2013,KernbachEtAl2009,FrancescaEtAl2014,ValentiniEtAl2017}.
-Self-assembly \citep{Whitesides2002} is another form of self-organization, with several examples in hard ALife of self-assembling or self-reconfiguring robots \citep{MurataEtAl1994,GriffithEtAl2005,ZykovEtAl2005,DorigoEtAl2006,YimEtAl2007,AmpatzisEtAl2009,RubensteinEtAl2014}.
+The coordination of flying robots has also been explored using self-organization \citep{Viragh2016,Vasarhelyi2018}.
+In other studies, collective decision-making processes are determined by positive feedback from recruitment and negative feedback from cross-inhibition \citep{ReinaEtAl2018,ValentiniEtAl2015,ScheidlerEtAl2016,GarnierEtAl2009,GarnierEtAl2013,KernbachEtAl2009,FrancescaEtAl2014,ValentiniEtAl2017}.
+Self-assembly \citep{Whitesides2002} is another form of self-organization largely studied in hard ALife with self-assembling or self-reconfiguring robots \citep{MurataEtAl1994,GriffithEtAl2005,ZykovEtAl2005,DorigoEtAl2006,YimEtAl2007,AmpatzisEtAl2009,RubensteinEtAl2014,Slavkoveaau9178}.